MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 5	| Other phishing-resistant passwordless ready users | Any except Windows, macOS, iOS, or Android | Require authentication strength – Phishing-resistant MFA

-Add each user to each group as you determine that their device of that OS type is ready or they don’t have a device of that type.
+Add each user to each group as you determine whether their device and operating system is ready, or they don’t have a device of that type.
-At the end of the rollout each user should be in all of the groups .
+At the end of the rollout, each user should be in one of the groups.

 ## Next steps